-Gary Winters: So, I think there’s our sensibility and friendship sort of met across humour and those little shared interests and reference points.
-I think there’s a lot of that in all of the kind of figures or archetypes that we've you know, had dropped into the – we started with the [indistinct] of the mount-, the explorer, the mountaineer in Everest, and went on to the you know, went on to the cowboy or the endurance sort of sportsmen in the cycling pieces, and Al Pacino, we can have an actor, a male actor pretending to be men, other men and these kind of qualities.
-So that's been one of the aspects I think we've been mining away at - the Shaman in this piece, the sledgehammer songs, kind of folky water stuff, sort of medicine show sort of piece that we made - which, in fact, I also remember we tell a story in that about Joe Simpson.
+GWi: So, there our sensibility and friendship met across humour and those little shared interests and reference points.
+I think there’s a lot of that in all the figures or archetypes that we've dropped into.
+We started with the mountaineer in Everest, and went on to the cowboy or the endurance sportsmen in the cycling pieces, and Al Pacino, we can have an actor, a male actor pretending to be men, other men and these kind of qualities.
+So that's been one of the aspects I think we've been mining away at - the Shaman in this piece, the sledgehammer songs, kind of folky water stuff, medicine show piece that we made - which, in fact, I also remember we tell a story in that about Joe Simpson.
 Touching the Void.
-So in the middle of this piece called Sledgehammer Songs, which is all you know, it's all wood and bullrushes and folk songs, and in combination with other little mobile PA units, and it's the pieces of dance - it's got a similar mode to Everest in that Gregg, for what the audience experience is Gregg sitting and reading a very long and winding and kind of psychedelic text.
+So in the middle of this piece called Sledgehammer Songs, which is all wood and bullrushes and folk songs, in combination with other little mobile PA units.
+It's the pieces of dance - it's got a similar mode to Everest in that Gregg is sitting and reading a very long and winding and kind of psychedelic text.
 And then I’m doing this circling you know, Everest is a line and in Sledgehammer Songs I’m moving in a circle, the audience is in the round, and I’m just in the circle, and again I’m illustrating and enacting bits from the text, or it kind of gathers and accumulates on to me.
-But then at 1 point I stop to put on more layers of clothing, because at the end it's the piece where we make clouds at the end.
-But I tell the story about Joe Simpson going and the cutting of the rope, you know, cutting of the rope of his mate, and then but we sort of push it into, we add things to it which make it kind of become ridiculous.
+But then at onepoint I stop to put on more layers of clothing, because it's the piece where we make clouds at the end.
+But I tell the story about Joe Simpson and the cutting of the rope, you know, cutting of the rope of his mate, and then but we sort of push it into, we add things to it which make it kind of become ridiculous.
 I saw that documentary when he spoke about getting back down the mountain and the sort of state he was in, hallucinogenic, having the Boney M song just in his head the whole time.
 But we inserted a little kind of episode in that tale where he shits in the snow to make an ice pick to get out of the cave, the crevasse that he fell into.
 Which as far as I know he didn't do [laughs].
-We did it to add a sort of extra layer of bother that he was all covered in his own – cause we say no, he's shits.
-Makes this kind of frozen turd to use as a hand tool, but in using it, and digging out it, it goes back into being a sort of semi- liquid form, and he gets covered in all his own shit.
-And then in the end image when he's rolling down the mountain and trying to, you know, and crawling down the mountain but we've added this extra layer of him being covered in shit.
+We did it to add an extra layer of bother that he was all covered in his own – he's shits.
+Makes this kind of frozen turd to use as a hand tool, but in using it, and digging out it, it goes back into being a semi- liquid form, and he gets covered in all his own shit.
+And then in the end image when he's rolling down the mountain, crawling down the mountain but we've added this extra layer of him being covered in shit.

-Jonathan Pitches: Which of course he was, wasn’t he?
+JP: Which of course he was, wasn’t he?

-[01:11:25]

-Gregg Whelan: He was because he goes through the latrine of the camp.
+GWh: He was because he goes through the latrine of the camp.

-Jonathan Pitches: He does.
+JP: He does.

-Gregg Whelan: Yes, we put more shit on him basically [all laughing]
+GWh: Yes, we put more shit on him basically [all laughing]